alasca-association/tarook/docs/user/guide/monitoring/prometheus-stack.rst

    is created on top of OpenStack and a valid OpenStack RC file is sourced.

 This method is enabled by default.
-This will let Terraform create an object storage container inside your OpenStack project and automatically configures Thanos to use that container as primary storage.
+This will let OpenTofu create an object storage container inside your OpenStack project and automatically configures Thanos to use that container as primary storage.